mendersoftware/mender-artifact/README.md

 ## Using the library

-You can use the parser and reader in go in the standard way:
+You can use the reader and the writer in go in the standard way:

 ```
 import (
-        "github.com/mendersoftware/mender-artifact/parser"
+        "github.com/mendersoftware/mender-artifact/areader"
-        "github.com/mendersoftware/mender-artifact/reader"
+        "github.com/mendersoftware/mender-artifact/awriter"
 ...
 )
 ```